JuliaRheology/RHEOS.jl/paper/paper.md

 Obtaining intuition for fractional viscoelastic theory can be difficult, and learning material is sparse: of popular rheology textbooks published in 1989 [@barnesIntroductionRheology1989; @findleyCreepRelaxationNonlinear1989], 2008 [@brinsonPolymerEngineeringScience2008], 2009 [@lakesViscoelasticMaterials2009] and 2013 [@wardMechanicalPropertiesSolid2013], fractional viscoelasticity is only mentioned briefly in one of them [@lakesViscoelasticMaterials2009].

 Lastly, although research groups may have closed-source code for their specific rheology fitting application, and limited open-source options are avilable [@Bobrheology; @seifertPythonToolsAnalysis2019], there presently does not exist any open-source rheology software which addresses the entire gamut of linear rheology data analysis needs.
-This state of affairs reduces scientific reproducibility and results in many researchers spending significant amounts of time writing their own software.
+This state of affairs reduces scientific reproducibility and results in many researchers spending significant amounts of time writing their own software unnecessarily.

 # Implementation
 ## Features